Gaza peace plan: Humanitarian aid

 The phase one agreement stipulated that humanitarian aid should enter the Gaza Strip once hostilities had ceased.
-From October 21, 2025, the United Nations Office for the Coordination of Humanitarian Affairs began to publish daily reports about efforts of recovery in Gaza after the cease fire, monitoring the establishment of food distribution centers, increase in medical help, measures to protect women, people with disabilities and so on.
-By 18 November 2025, it was reported that an average of 800 aid trucks were entering the Gaza Strip every day.
+From October 21, 2025, the United Nations Office for the Coordination of Humanitarian Affairs began to publish daily reports about efforts of recovery in Gaza after the ceasefire, monitoring the establishment of food distribution centers, increase in medical help, measures to protect women, people with disabilities and so on.
+By November 18, it was reported that an average of 800 aid trucks were entering the Gaza Strip every day.

 Civil-Military Coordination Center established

 A Civil-Military Coordination Center (CMCC), under the leadership of Admiral Brad Cooper, head of US Central Command, was set up shortly after the ceasefire agreement came into effect on October 10, 2025.
 The center aims to help facilitate the flow of humanitarian, logistical, and security assistance from international counterparts into Gaza.
 US diplomat Steven Fagin serves as the civilian lead of the CMCC.